hpcc-systems/MAF/README.md

 ```
 Feature: View the text "Hello World"
   Scenario: Hello World
-    When api request "helloWorld.json" is performed
+    When api request from file "helloWorld.json" is performed
     Then status ok
     And "${response}" is equal to "Hello World"
 ```